Speakers & Talks

-Cross Interlinear employs a three sets of heuristics and leverages the reverse interlinear datasets to align words across multiple translations (hence the term “Cross” Interlinear).
+Cross Interlinear employs three sets of heuristics and leverages the reverse interlinear datasets to align words across multiple translations (hence the term “Cross” Interlinear).
 First it aligns the original language texts the translations are based on.
-Then it aligns translation words that are aligned to each original language word, cleaning up inconsistencies in how reverse interlinears are constructed for different translations
+Then it aligns translation words that are aligned to each original language word, cleaning up inconsistencies in how reverse interlinears are constructed for different translations.

 The result is a tool that allows for more detailed and accurate comparison between different translations than “diff” can achieve.
 The two translations being compared need not even be in the same language!
 A bilingual student can compare, say, a Spanish and English translation word-for-word.